aerogear/charmil/docs/src/charmil_factory.md

 ## How to use

-1. Create a clean cobra command for your plugin
+1. Create a cobra command for your plugin
 ```go
 func MyCommand() (*cobra.Command, error) {
 	cmd := &cobra.Command{